Life of Apostle John

 He ordered the men to cast their nets.

 Unfortunately, they were reluctant as they had done it several times over the day but had harvested nothing.

 Peter became spiritually challenged; he was moved by Jesus’ words to cast the nets again.

-A miraculous catch was testified; John, Peter, and Andrew left their nets and followed Jesus.
+A miraculous catch was testified; Peter and Andrew left their nets and followed Jesus.

 He saw Jesus passing by and said,” Look, the lamb of God is passing.”

 The disciples, who heard Jesus say these words, stood up and followed Him.